-The Department also offers a program leading to the degree of Master of Arts in Teaching: See p.
-24.
+The Department also offers a program leading to the degree of Master of Arts in Teaching: See page 28 for M.A.T.

 Admission to the following courses for graduate credit requires the approval of the Graduate Program Coordinator in geography.